EmilHvitfeldt/smltar/docs/06_ml_regression.md

 What are we to do, then, if we want to train multiple models and find the best one?
 Or compute a reliable estimate for how our model has performed without wasting the valuable testing set?
 We can use **resampling**.
 When we resample, we create new simulated data sets from the training set for the purpose of, for example, measuring model performance.

 Let's estimate the performance of the linear SVM regression model we just fit.
 We can do this using resampled data sets built from the training set.
-Let's create cross 10-fold cross-validation sets, and use these resampled sets for performance estimates.
+Let's create 10-fold cross-validation sets, and use these resampled sets for performance estimates.

 ```r